DanB2S/RaceNN/README.md

 </p>

   As you can see on the right, there's a visual representation of the neural network of the best car:
-  - In the left the Input Layer, in the middle the Hidden Layer and at right the Output Layer.
+  - In the left the `Input Layer` (eight directions, distance from next checkpoint and speed of the car), in the middle the Hidden Layer (10 neurons) and at right the Output Layer (throttle, right, left and brake).
-  - The lines represent the weights, green for positive weights, blue for negative and black for neutral.
+  - The lines represent the weights: green for positive weights, blue for negative and black for neutral.
-  - Some information as: `Score` of the best car, `Best Score` from all epochs, `Lap` of the best car, `Generation` as epoch of the cars, `Time` a timer that eliminate the slow cars.
+  - Some useful information as: `Score` of the best car, `Best Score` from all epochs, `Lap` of the best car, `Generation` as epoch of the cars and `Time` a timer that eliminate the slow cars.

 <p align="left">
   <img src="https://github.com/DanB2S/RaceNN/assets/77987747/5cae1e8d-494b-4edc-a3de-0c54c159d982" width="220" title="Running">